Clamping Force in Injection Molding: Formula & Optimization Tips

 2. Cavity Pressure (P)

-Cavity pressure is another critical factor.
-It varies depending on the injection molding material, injection conditions, product design, and mold structure.
+Cavity pressure is another critical factor that affects injection molding clamp pressure.
+It varies depending on the injection molding material, design, and molding conditions.

 Typical Cavity Pressures for Different Materials: